PowerShell/Community-Blog/Posts/2021/10/crescendo-configuration.md

           {
-              "Command": "Resize-VssShadowStorage -For C: -On C: -MaxSize 900MB", "Description": "Set the new storage size to 900MB", "OriginalCommand": "vssadmin resize shadowstorage /For=C: /On=C: /MaxSize=900MB" },
+              "Command": "Resize-VssShadowStorage -For C: -On C: -MaxSize 900MB", "Description": "Set the new storage size to 900MB", "OriginalCommand": "vssadmin Resize ShadowStorage /For=C: /On=C: /MaxSize=900MB" },
           {
-              "Command": "Resize-VssShadowStorage -For C: -On C: -MaxPercent '20%'", "Description": "Set the new storage size to 20% of the OnVolume size", "OriginalCommand": "vssadmin resize shadowstorage /For=C: /On=C: /MaxSize=20%" },
+              "Command": "Resize-VssShadowStorage -For C: -On C: -MaxPercent '20%'", "Description": "Set the new storage size to 20% of the OnVolume size", "OriginalCommand": "vssadmin Resize ShadowStorage /For=C: /On=C: /MaxSize=20%" },
           {
-              "Command": "Resize-VssShadowStorage -For C: -On C: -Unbounded", "Description": "Set the new storage size to unlimited", "OriginalCommand": "vssadmin resize shadowstorage /For=C: /On=C: /MaxSize=UNBOUNDED" }
+              "Command": "Resize-VssShadowStorage -For C: -On C: -Unbounded", "Description": "Set the new storage size to unlimited", "OriginalCommand": "vssadmin Resize ShadowStorage /For=C: /On=C: /MaxSize=UNBOUNDED" }
       ],
       "SupportsShouldProcess": true,